mmm/mmm.github.com/source/_posts/2011-09-03-terasort-ganglia.markdown

 ---

 *Update:*
-The ubuntu project "ensemble" is now publicly known as "juju".
+The ubuntu project "ensemble" is now known as "juju".
-This post has bee updated to reflect the new names and updates to the api.
+This post has been updated to reflect the new names and updates to the api.

 ---